utah-MFDA/h.r.3.3_pdk/README.md

 make build_scad
 ```

-Will generate a merged scad file called h.r.3.3_merged.scad of the avalible components, provided they have the correct extension.
+Will generate a merged scad file called h.r.3.3_merged.scad of the available components, provided they have the correct extension.

 #### Adding the library to SCAD system library

-To include the scad libary components into the main scad library directory it can be install by make
+To include the scad libary components into the main scad library directory it can be install by make.
+This is not required to use
+OpenMFDA flow with this library but can be useful in development or for using the components outside of OpenMFDA.
 ```
 make install_scad_libary
 ```